brightmart/bert_language_understanding/README.md

    we use a small learning rate during fine-tuning, so that adjust was done in a tiny extent.

-## Better Understanding of Transformer and BERT
+## Questions for Better Understanding of Transformer and BERT

 1. why we need self-attention?